Mia Boissevain

-Maria (Mia) Boissevain (1878–1959) was a Dutch malacologist and feminist.
+Maria (Mia) Boissevain (8 February 1878 – 8 March 1959) was a Dutch malacologist and feminist.

 Life

 Boissevain was the youngest of nine children.
 Her father was a shipowner from a rich Huguenot merchant family and her mother was the daughter of a lawyer.

 Education

 Boissevain attended a high school for girls.
 After graduating, Boissevain attended a lecture on botany by Hugo de Vries, which sparked her interest in the subject.
 In 1896, she started studying natural science at the University of Amsterdam.
 Here she specialised in zoology.
-After graduating, she moved to Zurich to do further research on Dentalium species and at age 25 attained the title of doctor.
+After graduating, she moved to Zürich to do further research on Dentalium species and at age 25 attained the title of doctor.
 Afterwards, she moved back to the Netherlands where she became a curator for Artis, a Dutch zoo and association for zoology.
 She would remain active as a researcher until 1915, but would retain her interest in zoology afterwards.
 Four mollusk taxa are named after her: the species Cadulus boissevaini, Antalis boissevainae, Fustiaria Mariae and the genus Boissevainia.